Walk on the Woolston side, home of the spitfire and special “Shadow Factories” Walk

 Created by the brilliant Reginald Mitchell and his team of designers and craftsmen on the banks of the River Itchen at Woolston, this originally private design, needed production on a scale impossible at the Woolston Supermarine works.
 A shadow factory was, therefore, built at Castle Bromwich in the West Midlands to produce initially the Spitfire MK2.
 However, 8,000 Spitfires of various MKs were built at Woolston and after the complete destruction of the Supermarine factory by the Luftwaffe in September 1940, in over 28 different, dispersed locations in Hampshire and Wiltshire.

-Our walk takes us on a 90 minute tour of the surviving locations, including the rebuilt Itchen Flying Boats works also destroyed in 1940.
+Our walk takes us on a 90-minute tour starting at Woolston Millennium Garden, Bridge Road, SO19 9RH walking the surviving locations, including the rebuilt Itchen Flying Boats works also destroyed in 1940.
 Still in use as a packing factory there is an original part of the old plant visible.

 Walking along Defender Road, so named after the bombed buildings were used for street fighting practice before D-Day and we pass over the site of the camp of Viking King Olaf I